d-shaktiranjan/ShortifyVisit/README.md

 ## Setup

-Ensure that latest version of [Python](https://www.python.org/) is installed on your PC.
+Ensure that the latest version of [Python](https://www.python.org/) is installed on your PC.

 After installation, clone the repository and install the required dependencies by running the following commands one at a time: